Sa-RSt/gptrepl/README.md

 An API key is necessary in order for this program to communicate with OpenAI's chat models.
 Follow these steps to obtain one if you haven't already:

 1. Access https://platform.openai.com/settings/profile?tab=api-keys
-1. Create / log into your account.
+1. Create or log into your account.
 1. Click on "Create new secret key".
 1. Store the key somewhere safe.